Brandon Lowe Player Props: Rays vs. Yankees

-On Sunday, Brandon Lowe (.171 on-base percentage in past 10 games, 135 points below season-long percentage) and the Tampa Bay Rays play the New York Yankees, whose starting pitcher will be Gerrit Cole.
-First pitch is at 1:40 PM ET.
+The Tampa Bay Rays, including Brandon Lowe (.114 slugging percentage in past 10 games, including no homers), take on starter Domingo German and the New York Yankees at Yankee Stadium, Thursday at 7:05 PM ET.

-In his most recent game he had a hitless showing (0-for-4) against the Yankees.
+In his last game he had a hitless performance (0-for-2) against the Orioles.

 Brandon Lowe Game Info & Props vs. the Yankees